meetoseh/websocket/docs/journey.md

 }
 ```

-The client should do a time sync event to have the bandwidth window set to the
+The client should do a time sync event to have the bandwidth events set to the
-target bandwidth window, and the bandwidth events set to the target bandwidth
-events (the lesser of the cpu and network), but not more often than once per
+target bandwidth events (the lesser of the cpu and network), but not more often
-second.
+than once per second.

 As it receives events in batches, it should be pushed onto a min-heap based on
 the journey time of the events.